PF cheatsheet

 # pfctl -t 'blocked' -Tf

-It may be a good idea to verify the syntax of the configuration file before restarting the firewall:
+It may be a good idea to verify the syntax of the configuration file before restarting or reloading the firewall:

 # pfctl -n -f /etc/pf.conf